ejvaughan/EchoChamber/README.md

 1. Clone this repo
 2. In Chrome, navigate to `chrome://extensions/`.
 Make sure the "Developer mode" checkbox is checked
-3. Click "Load unpacked extension..." and navigate to the directory containing the repo's files
+3. Click "Load unpacked extension..." and navigate to the repo's frontend/ subdirectory

 ## Project status